dmarchena/dependency-info/README.md

 ## Usage

-First af all, you have to retrieve your dependency tree.
+First of all, you have to retrieve your dependency tree.

 ### The async way